Is Pasta Good for Weight Loss? Portions & Meal Ideas

 How much pasta should I eat to lose weight?

 Start with about 1 cup cooked per meal (roughly 200 calories) and pair it with 4-6 ounces of protein and plenty of vegetables.
-Adjust based on your overall calorie target and hunger levels.
+Adjust based on your overall calorie target.

 Is whole wheat pasta better than regular for weight loss?